Prabowo Subianto: Military academy and service

+In 1981, Captain Inf.
+Prabowo with Major Inf.
+Luhut Binsar Panjaitan was sent by the TNI to attend Anti-terror Training in GSG-9 Germany, and after graduate from the course, TNI forming the first anti-terror unit in Indonesia, the Detasemen 81 Anti Teror under the Kopassus.
+With Luhut as the detachment commander and Prabowo as the vice-commander.

+In 1983, it was claimed that Prabowo commanded the special forces responsible for the Kraras massacres in East Timor.
+The survivors of these massacres were locked up in a concentration camp guarded by Prabowo's men, where many died of starvation and ill-treatment.
+Prabowo claimed he was nowhere near the Viqueque district when the massacre happened, and neither the UN nor the government of Timor Leste have ever proffered charges of human rights violations against him.
+Jose Manuel Tesoro, writing for Asiaweek in 2000, contacted four separate non-governmental organizations including TAPOL in London; Solidamor in Jakarta; the HAK Foundation, headquartered in Dili; and the East Timor Action Network (ETAN) in New York, and they could not provide any eyewitness reports, transcripts of intercepted communications, leaked papers, or anything that could substantiate Prabowo's involvement.

-In 1985 Prabowo attended the Advanced Infantry Officers Course at Fort Benning, in the United States for commando training.
+In 1985 Prabowo attended the Advanced Infantry Officers Course at Fort Bragg, in the United States for commando training.
 In the early 1990s, as the commander of Kopassus Group 3, the now Major General Prabowo attempted to crush the East Timorese independence movement by using irregular troops (hooded "ninja" gangs dressed in black and operating at night) and, in main towns and villages, militias trained and directed by Kopassus commanders.
 Human rights abuses rose.
 The Army's 1997 campaign was called Operation Eradicate.

-In 1996, Prabowo led the Mapenduma Operation in the mountainous terrain of Papua, Indonesia.
-The goal of the operation was the release of 11 scientific researchers, who had been taken hostage by the Free Papua Movement (OPM).
+In 1996, Prabowo led Operation Mapenduma in the mountainous terrain of Papua.
+The goal of the operation was the release of 11 scientific researchers who had been taken hostage by the Free Papua Movement (OPM).
 The researchers were five Indonesians, four Britons, one Dutchman and his pregnant German wife.
 Two of the Indonesian male hostages were killed shortly before the rescue operation.
-The mission involved covert support from British Military Attache and SAS veteran Colonel Ivor Helberg.
-Following the hostage transfer, Kopassus under Prabowo began a reprisal campaign against villages perceived to support OPM, in one incident at Geselema village attacking the villagers with a military helicopter disguised as a Red Cross helicopter.
+The mission involved covert support from British Military Attaché and SAS veteran Colonel Ivor Helberg.
+Following the hostage transfer, Kopassus under Prabowo began a reprisal campaign against villages perceived to support OPM, in one incident at Geselema village, attacking the villagers with a military helicopter disguised as a Red Cross helicopter.

 On 20 March 1998, Prabowo was appointed head of the 27,000-strong Army Strategic Reserve Command (Kostrad), that Suharto had commanded in 1965.
+During his military career, he received the nicknames "08" and "Pandu" (lit.
+'Scout') from the Kopassus and the Kostrad, respectively.